for Pancreatic Cancer

 Portal Vein Chemotherapy Infusion: Because many patients develop cancer recurrence in the liver, chemotherapy delivered directly into the blood supply of the liver has been used in an attempt to eradicate cancer cells.
 By infusing chemotherapy over several days or weeks through the portal vein, the chemotherapy is delivered directly to the cancer.
 Cancer cells appear to be killed more effectively.
 Portal vein infusion is being evaluated in clinical trials at many cancer centers.

 Extended Pancreaticoduodenectomy: More-extensive operations for pancreatic cancer have been advocated by some surgeons to obtain wider surgical margins with the goal of removing all cancer cells in the area and preventing cancer recurrences in the area of the surgery.
 Regional or extended pancreaticoduodenectomy involves removal of surrounding veins and wider dissection of lymph nodes around the pancreas.
-This procedure has been popularized by some institutions in the United States and surgeons from Japan.
-The use of extended lymph node dissection is being tested in a clinical trial at the Mayo Clinic Cancer Center.
+This procedure has been popularized by some cancer centers in the United States and Japan.

 Endoscopic Surgery: In order to avoid complications associated with surgical entry into the abdomen and retroperitoneal space, doctors have attempted to use endoscopic surgery.
 An endoscope is a flexible tube through which the surgeon can visualize, sample, and operate inside various body cavities.
 Laparoscopy is the term for using an endoscope in the abdomen.